 Before obtaining information from your users of the Application, you must obtain their informed consent by informing them what information you collect and how it will be used and/or shared.

 - Implement features or business practices that harm the professional reputation, relationships, or professional ecosystem of LinkedIn members.

 - Impersonate a LinkedIn user or misrepresent any user or other third party when requesting or publishing information.

-- Proxy, request or collect LinkedIn user names or passwords.
-You are never allowed to collect or use a LinkedIn member’s username or password in any fashion for any reason.
-We want our members to have safe and consistent experiences across all applications.
+- Proxy, request, or use LinkedIn user names or passwords in any fashion for any reason.
+We want our members to have safe and consistent experiences across all Applications.

-You share LinkedIn and our APIs with your fellow members and developers.
+When you use the LinkedIn APIs, you share LinkedIn with your fellow LinkedIn members and developers.
 Write your Application as you’d want others to write theirs.

-- Only ask for the minimum data fields your application needs to work properly.
+- Only ask for the minimum data fields your Application needs.

 - Don’t download, scrape, post, or transmit, in any form or by any means, any part of our Website.
 This includes data retrieved by web browser plugins.

 - Don’t copy, reformat, reverse-engineer, or otherwise modify the APIs, Access Credentials, our Website or any Content.